Michael De Luca: Career

 De Luca received his first credit in 1988, working as a writer on the television series Freddy's Nightmares.
 In 1990, De Luca made his debut in the film industry as an associate producer on Leatherface: The Texas Chainsaw Massacre III, which was quickly followed by his writing/producing role on the 1991 film Freddy's Dead: The Final Nightmare.
 He also worked as a writer in the three seasons of the 1991–93 television series Dark Justice.

 De Luca became the President and COO for New Line Cinema in October 1993.
 During his tenure at New Line Cinema, he oversaw a variety of films that would come to define the studio, including Seven, Friday, Boogie Nights, Austin Powers, Rush Hour, Blade, American History X, and Magnolia.
 Additionally, De Luca wrote the 1994 film In the Mouth of Madness, directed by John Carpenter, and co-wrote the story for the 1995 film adaptation of the popular British comic book character Judge Dredd, starring Sylvester Stallone as the eponymous lead.
 In 1996, De Luca was approached by producers Brannon Braga and Ronald D. Moore of the television series Star Trek: Voyager and pitched an idea which turned into an opportunity to write an episode for the series, "Threshold".
 De Luca left the company in January 2001.

 After New Line Cinema, De Luca became Head of Production at DreamWorks Pictures, his tenure lasting from June 2001 to June 2004.

 After leaving DreamWorks, De Luca began a three-year first-look deal as a producer with Sony Pictures in July 2004 and started his own production company, Michael De Luca Productions.
 His first release under his production company was Ghost Rider (2007), starring Nicolas Cage, followed by 21 and The Love Guru (both 2008) starring Mike Myers.

 He was nominated for the Best Picture Oscar two years in a row for The Social Network (2010) and Moneyball (2011).
 He received a third nomination in 2014 for producing Captain Phillips by Paul Greengrass.

 De Luca also produced the 2011 remake of the cult classic vampire horror film Fright Night.
 De Luca and Dana Brunetti reunited for Fifty Shades of Grey, the 2015 film adaptation of the best-selling novel of the same name.
 It was a massive financial success, becoming one of the highest-grossing R-rated films of all time.

 On January 3, 2020, it was announced that De Luca had been appointed Chairman of the MGM Motion Picture Group.
-In July 2022 he and Pamela Abdy left for Warner Bros.
-Pictures Group, taking up the roles of co-chairpersons and CEO, respectively.
+In July 2022, he and Pamela Abdy left MGM for Warner Bros.
+Pictures Group, becoming co-chairs and CEO of Warner Bros.
+Motion Picture Group.